Kirby's Dream Course

 If both of the above tests pass, the game also performs a checksum on the code that handles those checks to see if they have been modified.
 If the checksum fails, the game will still boot normally, but will become virtually impossible to actually play:

 - When you hit an enemy or clear the hole, you don't regain any tomatoes.
-Also you don't get 1ups from Hole-in-Ones.
+You also don't get 1-Ups from Hole-in-Ones.

-- When you recover from sleep in a two-player game, you only regain one tomato instead of the normal amount.
+- When you recover from sleep in a two-player game, you only regain one tomato instead of the normal amount of four.

 - If you do somehow manage to complete an entire course this way, once you reach the final score screen, all save data is erased and the game intentionally crashes.